-As an English speaker your language skills will be valued, particularly in tourism and teaching, not only as a second language but also because the majority of locals are not fluent in English.
-However, picking up a second language and learning Italian will prove extremely useful and will increase your chances of finding work.
+As an English speaker your language skills are highly valued, particularly in tourism and teaching, not only as a second language but also because the majority of locals are not fluent in English.
+Because of this, jobs teaching English as a foreign language are readily available.

 - food processing;